pedropankaj/SecureAngularLogin/README.md

  ***
  *Remember AngularJS is on the client site.. your key will be visible for developers!!
- I use this to get a bit secure for a little man in the middle attack!! <br>
+ I use this to get a bit secure against a little man in the middle attack!! <br>
  Output: